boxyhq/jackson/README.md

 ## Ory Polis on the Ory Network

-The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure and worry-free way to use Ory's Services. **SAML & SCIM** on Ory Network are powered by Ory Polis, and it's fully API-compatible.
+The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure and worry-free way to use Ory's Services. **SAML & SCIM** on Ory Network are powered by Ory Polis.

 The Ory Network provides the infrastructure for modern end-to-end security: